How we capture, store and use your data

 For example, we may record that a person is in a vulnerable circumstance in order to comply with requirements under charity law and fundraising regulation to ensure that we do not send fundraising communications to them.

 PLEASE BE AWARE THAT if you choose to send Coach Core unsolicited sensitive personal information, including requests for mental health related support and information, we do not have the expertise to provide specialist support in this area.
-Therefore if you contact us with such a query we will share your details with our partner, Mind (charity number 219830 whose website is www.mind.org.uk) to the extent necessary for them to respond directly with the support or information you require and, where necessary we may pass this information to the relevant emergency service(s) or to appropriate organisations such as Childline.
+Therefore if you contact us with such a query we may be obliged to share your details with an appropriate authority, charity or organisation.

 How and why we use your personal information?